Welcome Student Veterans

-Once your benefits have been established, you will need to register each term.
+Once your benefits have been established, you will need to register for courses each term.

-Students using Chapters 30, 32, 35, 1606, and 1607 will receive monthly payments from the VA based on their enrollment status each month enrolled in courses.
+Students using Chapters 30, 32, 35, 1606, and 1607 will receive monthly payments from the VA based on their enrollment status each month.
 The VA makes payments based on your monthly attendance and not semester attendance.
 Payments are sent from the VA by direct deposit or check after you have verified your monthly attendance through WAVE.

 Tuition and Fees for Chapter 31 and 33 are paid directly to ArtCenter.